tenzir/tenzir/web/docs/formats/json.md

 ### `--schema=<schema>` (Parser)

-Provide the name schema used by the parser.
+Provide the name of a [schema](../data-model/schemas.md) used by the parser.

 The `--schema` option is incompatible with the `--selector` option.